SoteriaSoftwareLLC/openrmfpro-automation/dashboards/dashboard-ato-status/README.md

 You have to make the JSON API data source to point to the /systempackages/ endpoint, point it to and then set up like the below screenshots.
 There is a second one to point to the /notifications/ endpoint as well to show notifications.

 The JSON included here has 2 named data source, the notifications one is for the Notifications table.
+* system package listing
+* notifications

+> You can have a single data source that multiple dashboards use.
+Do not think it is a one-to-one dashboard to data source relationship

-You will have to install the JSON API data source, make one and point it to your system package, and then the rest of this works by copying/pasting the JSON into a new dashboard with the "Import" area under the Create "+" menu on the left of Grafana.
+You will have to install the JSON API data source, make them and point it to your system package, and then the rest of this works by copying/pasting the JSON into a new dashboard with the "Import" area under the Create "+" menu on the left of Grafana.

 ## Grafana Dashboard
 ![Grafana Dashboard](./img/vuln-status-listing-with-notifications.png?raw=true)